daisuke359/coin-dev/README.md

 This app uses public crypto API to display current price as well as historic data.
 This app is created using ReactJS and technologies such as Context API, Styled-Components, and Pagination.

+## Website

+The app is currently hosted on heroku and can be found at https://cryptocurrencytrackingapp.netlify.app/